Nuitka/NUITKA-Utilities/README.md

 This script in contrast aims to reduce the binary folder size by UPX-compression of all eligible binaries ("exe", "pyd" and most of the "dll" files).

 ### Features
 * Takes a folder and recursively compresses each eligible file by applying UPX to it.
+The compressions are started as sub-tasks -- so overall execution time depends on the number of available CPUs on your machine.
 * It assumes that the UPX executable is contained on a path definition.
 Otherwise please change the script accordingly.
 * Binaries are compressed *in-place*, so the folder will have changed after execution.
 It can no longer be used to incorporate new compilation outputs.
 * Depending on the folder content, the resulting size should be significantly less than 50% of the original -- expect something like a 60% reduction.